jillian-nerice/jillian-nerice.github.io/_posts/2026-06-14-Museum-Visitor-Data-Analysis.md

 ## Data Analysis

 To begin my data analysis, I created graphs to visualize the distribution of visitor agreement with the questions about their perception of the multimedia experiences in the museum (eg. did it make them discuss, enjoy more, feel inspired, learn, spend more time than expected, notice details they wouldn't have otherwise).
 I found that all of the variables are left skewed, with the majority of respondents agreeing with the statements.
+This data shows that the visitors overall had a positive experience with the multimedia components of the museum.

 <div class="plot-grid">
   <img src="/assets/images/discussedDistribution.png"